 - The responsibilities and expectations from both parties

 Document!
 Document!
 Document!
-Your diligence in keeping organized meeting notes and correspondence, as well as filing all receipts and invoices, will come to your defence in case of a lawsuit.
+Your diligence in keeping meeting notes and correspondence, as well as filing all receipts and invoices, will come to your defense in case of a lawsuit.

 Get in touch with an experienced insurance broker